instana/onprem-distkit/clickhouse/README.md

 ### Setup 2 Node ClickHouse Cluster

-In the following chapters we will refer to the host names in the blue boxes of the diagram: `clickhouse-1, clickhouse-2, zookeeper-1, ...`
+The [config files for the 1 shard setup](1-shard-clickhouse-setup)  are using the hostnames from the boxes of the diagram: `clickhouse-1, clickhouse-2, zookeeper-1, ...`.

 You can name the hosts however you like.
 Just make sure to replace the names in the config files that we provide.

 ![ClickHouse/ZooKeeper Cluster Setup](../images/clickhouse-1.png)